TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingDocForExtension/Migrate.rst

 ..  hint::

     Makefile blocks need to be indented with a TAB character, not spaces.
-    If your project comes with a :ref:`editorconfig` definition for code formatting, you should add the following:
+    If your project comes with an :ref:`editorconfig` definition for code formatting, you should add the following:

     ..  code-block:: text